 A pain physician deals with the prevention, evaluation, diagnosis, treatment, and rehabilitation of painful disorders.
-These disorders may have pain and associated symptoms arising from a discrete cause, such as postoperative pain or pain associated with a malignancy, or may be syndromes in which pain constitutes the primary problem, such as neuropathic pains or headaches.
+These disorders may have pain and associated symptoms from a discrete cause (such as postoperative pain or pain associated with a malignancy), or it may be caused by syndromes in which pain constitutes the primary problem (such as neuropathic pains or headaches).

-The diagnosis of painful syndromes relies on interpretation of historical data, review of previous laboratory, imaging, and electro-diagnostic studies; behavioral, social, occupational and a vocational assessment; interview and examination by the pain specialist; and may require specialized diagnostic procedures, including central and peripheral neural blockade or monitored drug infusions.
+The diagnosis of pain-related conditions relies on the interpretation of historical data, review of previous laboratory, imaging, and electro-diagnostic studies; behavioral, social, occupational and a vocational assessment; and an interview and examination by the pain specialist.
+Diagnosis may require specialized procedures, including central and peripheral neural blockades, or monitored drug infusions.
 The special needs of the pediatric and geriatric populations are also considered when formulating a comprehensive treatment plan for these patients.

 Each person is different and if medicines are to be used, the treatment will be uniquely tailored to your specific needs.
 If any controlled substances are used in your treatment plan, you will be required to complete a Prescription Drug Agreement with your doctor.

 This involves injecting an anesthetic medication into a painful muscle area.
 This decreases pain and relaxes the muscle.
 This is a very easy and effective way to treat muscle pain.

 This involves injecting an anesthetic medication, and sometimes a cortisone-like steroid medication, into a tendon insertion area.
 This decreases pain and inflammation, and is a very easy and effective way to treat tendonitis pain.